mitchellkrogza/nginx-ultimate-bad-bot-blocker/_fail2ban_addon/README.md

 `sudo fail2ban-client -vvv -x start`

 The 3rd step runs fail2ban in verbose client mode and will point you to the exact location where Fail2Ban stopped loading.
-Once you have this error message copy ONLY the last 3-4 lines and post them in a new ISSUE although if you read the message you shold quickly understand why you broke Fail2Ban and why it is not loading.
+Once you have this error message copy ONLY the last 3-4 lines and post them in a new ISSUE although if you read the message you should quickly understand why you broke Fail2Ban and why it is not loading.

 Once you have the error message or have fixed your error you just restart Fail2Ban as follows: